Argentine Sea

 The Argentine Sea (Mar Argentino) is a marginal sea of the Atlantic Ocean adjacent to the southern tip of South America.
 It ranges from the mouth of the estuary of the Río de la Plata in the north (35th parallel south) to the Isla de los Estados in the south, and from the Argentine coast to the 200 meters isobath.
 Its width varies between 210 km in front of Mar del Plata and 850 km at the latitude of the Falkland Islands.
 The coastline extends for 4,725 km.
-To the east of the Argentine Sea extends much deeper and more extensive Argentine Basin.
+To the east of the Argentine Sea extends the much deeper and more extensive Argentine Basin.

 History

-The name Argentine Sea appears to have been coined by Romanian-born explorer Julius Popper, who surveyed and charted parts of Tierra del Fuego in the mid 1880s.
+The name Argentine Sea appears to have been coined by Romanian-born explorer Julius Popper, who surveyed and charted parts of Tierra del Fuego in the mid-1880s.
 The name appears in charts of the region he published in 1891.

 Geography

 The Argentine Sea is in the South Atlantic Ocean off the southeastern coast of Argentina, extending from the approximate latitude of Montevideo, Uruguay, southward to Tierra del Fuego, and is situated about 500 mi north of Antarctica.
-It is underlain by the continental sea shelf of the Patagonian Shelf The Argentine Sea has a surface area of 1000000 km2 and is one of the largest seas in the world.
+It is underlain by the continental sea shelf of the Patagonian Shelf.
+The Argentine Sea has a surface area of 1000000 km2 and is one of the largest seas in the world.
 The average depth of the sea is 3952 ft and the maximum depth is 7296 ft.
 It has a salinity of 3.5%.

 The Argentine Sea progressively widens going southward, in contrast to the narrowing of the continental mass.
 The sea platform has a series of plateaux which descend to the east as large terraces or steps.
 Because of its stair-shaped plateaux, the Argentine Sea is similar morphologically to the Extra-Andean Patagonia.
 The Falkland Islands are also located within the continental shelf of the Argentine Sea.